krzem5/ledsign/README.md

 ## Installation

 `ledsign` is available for download via PyPI.
-It can be install with `pip`:
+It can be installed with `pip`:

 ```
 pip install ledsign